 forms of testimony that can mediate between the personal and the social, that can explain why we live in a culture whose violence takes the form of systematically making us feel bad, Ideally, I'd like those forms of testimony to offer some clues about how to survive those conditions and even to change them, but I'd also settle for a compelling description, one that doesn't reduce lived experience to a list of symptoms and one that provides a forum for feelings that, despite a widespread therapeutic culture, still haven't gone public enough (Depression: a public feeling p.
 15),

-the fact that being vulnerable about my anxiety produces so much anxiety, witness me, the fact that this is an exercise in vulnerability, the fact that maybe i should be censoring myself here more though, the fact that maybe this is an arena for growth and constructive criticism, the fact that i dont want to be alone with my thoughts, the fact that some of my thoughts might make people feel uncomfortable or triggered, the fact that some of my thoughts might be microagressions, the fact that i want to be called in, the fact that i want to listen and grow, not react and engage in self-defense, the fact that actions speak louder than words, the fact that, in the spirit of the late Mark Fisher, “I offer up my own experiences of mental distress not because I think there’s anything special or unique about them, but in support of the claim that many forms of depression are best understood – and best combated – through frames that are impersonal and political rather than individual and ‘psychological,'” the fact that i rather seek to situate my individual and psychological experiences in a socio-political context, the fact this blog is self-care, public vulnerability, and political commentary, the fact that in my case i'm speaking on anxiety but the fact that for me and for many others the two are interrelated, comorbid, the fact that i have seasonal affective disorder and low-grade chronic depression, the fact that nowadays i'm not sure who isn't operating at a fundamental level of disillusionment, disbelief, discontent, the fact that I've been diagnosed with narcolepsy but i don't have cataplectic attacks, the fact that I'm pretty sure i have hypersomnia or chronic fatigue, Will coronavirus cause long-term chronic fatigue in some patients?, Brain damage could be linked to Covid-19, scientists warn, Post-COVID Syndrome Plagues Patients, Thousands Who Got COVID-19 in March Are Still Sick – The Atlantic, the fact that “Teresa Brennan suggests, for example, that depression and other contemporary conditions that are hard to identify such as chronic fatigue syndrome and autoimmune disorders are forms of psychic and environmental poisoning caused by the transmission of bad feelings across bodies, people, and groups” (depression: a public feeling, p.
+the fact that being vulnerable about my anxiety produces so much anxiety, witness me, the fact that this is an exercise in vulnerability, the fact that maybe i should be censoring myself here more though, the fact that maybe this is an arena for growth and constructive criticism, the fact that i dont want to be alone with my thoughts, the fact that some of my thoughts might make people feel uncomfortable or triggered, the fact that some of my thoughts might be microagressions, the fact that i want to be called in, the fact that i want to listen and grow, not react and engage in self-defense, the fact that actions speak louder than words, the fact that the late Mark Fisher wrote “I offer up my own experiences of mental distress not because I think there’s anything special or unique about them, but in support of the claim that many forms of depression are best understood – and best combated – through frames that are impersonal and political rather than individual and ‘psychological,'” the fact that i rather seek to situate my individual and psychological experiences in a socio-political context, the fact this blog is self-care, public vulnerability, and political commentary, the fact that in my case i'm speaking on anxiety but the fact that for me and for many others depression and anxiety are interrelated, comorbid, the fact that i have seasonal affective disorder and low-grade chronic depression, the fact that nowadays i'm not sure who isn't operating at a fundamental level of disillusionment, disbelief, discontent, the fact that I've been diagnosed with narcolepsy but i don't have cataplectic attacks, the fact that I'm pretty sure i have hypersomnia or chronic fatigue, Will coronavirus cause long-term chronic fatigue in some patients?, Brain damage could be linked to Covid-19, scientists warn, Post-COVID Syndrome Plagues Patients, Thousands Who Got COVID-19 in March Are Still Sick – The Atlantic, the fact that “Teresa Brennan suggests, for example, that depression and other contemporary conditions that are hard to identify such as chronic fatigue syndrome and autoimmune disorders are forms of psychic and environmental poisoning caused by the transmission of bad feelings across bodies, people, and groups” (depression: a public feeling, p.
 158), biological materialism AND social constructivism, The Specter of Materialism, Why Socialists Should Believe in Human Nature,

 the fact that this blog includes topics including but not limited to: